 3. K. Windiate reported that Sheriff newsletter will be posted to the website.
 Ballot recount will be held 12/16/20 and 12/17/20 at Kearney Township for all of Antrim County.

 4. Approval of Agenda Content – A. Martel requested addition of Trustee comment which will be added as F3.
 S. Schultz motion to accept with one addition.
 Seconded by K. Windiate.
 Discussion – suggestion by B. Cook regarding Board personal comments.
+THEY SHOULD NOT BE AN AGENDA ITEM.
 Roll Call vote passed 5-0.

 5. Citizen Comment – None